-

 Every year, as temperatures drop, we see a significant increase in the number of house fires.
 Winter brings a unique set of fire dangers that you need to be aware of, but it's easy to avoid a fire if you know what to look for.

-What to do you're involved in a fire, or if you see a fire, and how to begin picking up the pieces if a fire has damaged your home.
+What to do if you're involved in a fire, or if you see a fire, and how to begin picking up the pieces if a fire has damaged your home.

 Get Firewise is a curriculum-based resource that gives children of primary age the knowledge they need to stay fire safe and escape from a burning building.